 The Cole Foundation awards direct scholarships to students who reside in Noble County, Indiana.
 Students must be enrolled in college on a full-time basis.
 The maximum number of years a student may receive aid from the Foundation for an undergraduate degree is four.

-The Olive B. Cole Foundation provides scholarships of up to $1,500 a year for up to 4 years.
+The Olive B. Cole Foundation provides scholarships of up to $2,500 a year for up to 4 years.
+Additional funding is available for those pursuing a teaching degree.
 In particular, we seek students who:

 - Desire to obtain an Associate’s degree or a Bachelor’s degree;

 - Desire to return to Northeastern Indiana after school; and/or

 - Might be the first in their family to seek advanced education.

 - Reside in Noble County or attend for two years and graduate from Central Noble, East Noble, West Noble High School, Oak Farm Montessori, or Churubusco High School;